giboul/TriftGeoClaw/README.md

 # Flux introduction

 The mode of mass and momentum introduction can be chosen in `config.yaml:TSUL:inflow`.
-It can be `src` or `bc`.
+It can be either `src` or `bc`.

 ### From the boundary conditions (`bc`)

 The saved files from the AVAC results are read by the `setprob.f90` through the `helpers.f90` module.
-During the simulation, the `bc2amr.f90` subroutine then reads the appropriate section of the data to introduce the flow with a damping coefficient.
+During the simulation, the `bc2amr.f90` subroutine then reads the appropriate section of the data to introduce the flow with a damping coefficient, interpolated in time then in space.

 With this mode of flux introcution, the variable `q_avac` in TSUL has 4 dimensions: `q_avac(time, side, i, variable)` where
 - `time` is the index of the fgout frame from AVAC with time `t`,